-Table A-1 summarizes the data from the three different sources for the past 3 years (OIISS data for 2019 is not yet available).
+Table A-1 summarizes the data from the three different sources for the past 3 years.
 The BLS/CTDOL survey rounds to the nearest 100, so the subcategories do not always sum exactly to the total and yearly changes should be viewed with caution.
 The OIISS draws from physician reports for known or suspected occupational illnesses and are required of all physicians but in practice are mostly from the network of occupational health clinics (and therefore are likely to greatly undercount cases seen in other hospitals or by community physicians).

-Approximately 1,700 cases of occupational disease were reported under the BLS/CTDOL survey and 5,259 through the workers' compensation first report of injuries for 2019.
-The number of reports in 2019 were essentially unchanged from 2018 in both the BLS system and workers' compensation.
+Approximately 1,700 cases of occupational disease were reported under the BLS/CTDOL survey, 5,259 through the workers' compensation first report of injuries, and 2,800 reported by physicians for 2019.
+The number of reports in 2019 were essentially unchanged from 2018 in both the BLS system and workers' compensation systems and slightly higher for physician reports.
+After case matching between the workers' compensation and physician reports with adjustments made for reporting to both systems, there were 7,529 unique reports made to either or both of those two systems.

-Musculoskeletal disorders (MSD) such as Carpal Tunnel Syndrome and tendonitis dominated the workers' compensation reports, accounting for 44% of reports.
+Musculoskeletal disorders (MSD) such as Carpal Tunnel Syndrome and tendonitis dominated the workers' compensation reports, accounting for 44% of reports and 21% of physician reports.
 MSD has not been broken out by BLS since 2002, but MSD cases are presumed to be the main portion of the "other illness" category, which is by far the largest BLS category.
-Respiratory diseases and poisonings, which include respiratory conditions and lung disease such as asthma, as well as poisonings such as from carbon monoxide and lead, accounted for 9% of cases for workers' compensation.
-Infectious diseases, which include bloodborne diseases such as HIV and hepatitis, Tb, scabies, Lyme disease (and including exposures as well as diagnosed disease) accounted for 25% in workers' compensation reports (infectious disease is categorized under "other disease" in BLS; also, needlesticks and other bloodborne exposures with lost time are counted under injuries rather than illness in BLS).
-"Other diseases", which includes infectious diseases and MSD in BLS, physical hazards such as heat and cold exposures, allergies, cancer, and others in workers' compensation and physician reports, accounted for 19% (WCC).
-Skin conditions accounted for 4% (WCC).
+Respiratory diseases and poisonings, which include respiratory conditions and lung disease such as asthma, as well as poisonings such as from carbon monoxide and lead, accounted for 9% of cases for workers' compensation and 7% of physician reports.
+Infectious diseases, which include bloodborne diseases such as HIV and hepatitis, Tb, scabies, Lyme disease (and including exposures as well as diagnosed disease) accounted for 25% in workers' compensation reports and 47% of physician reports (infectious disease) accounted for 25% in workers' compensation reports and 47% of physician reports (infectious disease is categorized under "other disease" in BLS; also, needlesticks and other bloodborne exposures with lost time are counted under injuries rather than illness in BLS).
+"Other diseases", which includes infectious diseases and MSD in BLS, physical hazards such as heat and cold exposures, allergies, cancer, and others in workers' compensation and physician reports, accounted for 19% (WCC) and 10% of physician reports.
+Skin conditions accounted for 4% (WCC) and 5% (OIISS).
 Lead poisoning is tracked separately and is based on laboratory reports to the Connecticut Department of Public Health and is maintained in the ABLES surveillance system; very few of those cases are reported to the other systems.